Rubinov.png

 Personal interests include: Backpacking, bicycle touring, banjo, Soviet design

 Igor Rubinov is a Project Lead with Public Equity Group.
-Igor’s PEG clients have included Rockefeller Philanthropy Advisors, Robert Wood Johnson Foundation Equity Learning Lab, Boston Opportunity Agenda (a city-wide cradle to career collaborative hosted at The Boston Foundation), Open Society Foundations, Coro Northern California, James Irvine Foundation, Clean Energy Works, Center for a New Economy (economic think tank in Puerto Rico), PBLWorks, JVS, Northern California Grantmakers, Fund for Nonviolence, among others.
+Igor’s PEG clients have included Robert Wood Johnson Foundation, Boston Opportunity Agenda, Rockefeller Philanthropy Advisors, Beyond 12, Open Society Foundations, Coro Northern California, James Irvine Foundation, Tisch College for Civic Life, Clean Energy Works, Center for a New Economy, PBLWorks, MacArthur Foundation, JVS, Northern California Grantmakers, Fund for Nonviolence, among others.

 Igor was awarded a National Science Foundation Fellowship, along with other support for his doctoral research on climate adaptation in Asia.
 This research has led to a number of peer-reviewed articles and policy reports.
 He has also published on global AI ethics and nonprofit strategy, most recently co-authoring Efficacy Before Scale in SSIR.
 He also cofounded Dovetail Labs, a social science consulting firm working to ameliorate the social harms of AI and other technologies.

-Prior to graduate work, Igor was a program manager and educator at nonprofits working with diverse communities including underserved youth and adults with developmental disabilities.
+Prior to graduate work, Igor was a program manager and educator with nonprofits supporting underserved youth and adults with developmental disabilities.

-Igor is a first-generation immigrant from the Soviet Union and holds a BA in Anthropology from Cornell University, MA in International Development & Social Change from Clark University, and MA & PhD in Anthropology from Princeton University.
+Igor emigrated from the Soviet Union as a child and now resides in Edinburgh.
+He holds a BA in Anthropology from Cornell University, MA in International Development & Social Change from Clark University, and MA & PhD in Anthropology from Princeton University.